Federated Human–AI

 Governed Collaboration

-VisionClaw + forum + Agentbox on a shared relay mesh.
+VisionClaw + forum + Agentbox on a shared relay.
 Shared ontology, Judgment Broker oversight.
-Every mutation passes through a GitHub PR.
+Knowledge-graph writes are gated by signed human decisions; ontology changes ship as consistency-gated GitHub PRs.

 One GPU host + one agent container + CF Workers.
 50-person team validated.